tonsky/tonsky.github.io/_posts/2014-05-06-unofficial-guide-to-datomic-internals.md

 ## Re-indexing and garbage collection

 When in-memory index gets too big (`memory-index-threshold`, e.g. 32 Mb), transactor starts current index re-built.
 It is done by merging latest current index with in-memory index.
-Assertions are copied from in-memory to current index, retractions are copied from in-memory to history.
-For attributes marked as `noHistory` retractions are silently dropped.
-When current index rebuild is done, peers and transactor learn about new version of it and drop all in-memory novelty that is now covered by the new current index.
+Assertions are copied from in-memory to current index, outdated assertions and retractions are copied from in-memory to history.
+Changes in attributes marked as `noHistory` are silently dropped.
+When current/history index rebuild is done, peers and transactor learn about new version of them and drop all in-memory novelty that is now covered by the new indexes.

 <img src="./index-rebuild@2x.png" style="width: 505px; height: 220px" />